Your Old Windows, Part 3:

 A comparison of old and new sash balances, for example, illustrates this basic difference.

-There is nothing to fail but the ropes1, which can be easily replaced and once replaced last between 50 and 100 years, (or even 200+ years if bronze chain is used in place of rope).
+There is nothing in an old window that can fail except the ropes1 and these can be easily replaced.
+Once replaced modern sash ropes last between 50 and 100 years, (or even 200+ years if bronze chain is used in place of rope).

 National Trust for Historic Preservation